Skip to content

 }

-The SPIRE calls live in two helpers. ensureEntry is idempotent — BatchCreateEntry returns AlreadyExists (and the existing entry) if it's already there, which I treat as success:
+The SPIRE calls live in two helpers. ensureEntry is idempotent — BatchCreateEntry returns AlreadyExists (and the existing entry) if it's already there, which I treat as success.
+One known limitation of that shortcut: a later change to the policy's TTL never propagates to existing entries, because the create call short-circuits.
+A fuller implementation would compare the returned entry against the desired spec and call BatchUpdateEntry on drift:

 func (r *DeploymentReconciler) ensureEntry(